-*This requires a calculation, which you can outsource to a tax specialist.
-If you want to do it on your own, you’ll need to use the rate table worksheet in Chapter 6 of IRS Publication 560.
+If you’re self-employed, your “compensation” requires a calculation.
+You can outsource that calculation to a tax specialist.
+If you do it on your own, you’ll need to use the rate table worksheet in Chapter 5 of IRS Publication 560.
 You can also make the calculation via another IRS document called “Calculating Your Own Retirement Plan Contribution.”

 Employees can’t contribute to SEP IRAs.